Fiqh Al-Haya: Understanding Islamic Concept of ModestyInternational Islamic Publishing House (IIPH) - KSA

 (an authentic hadith recorded by Ahmad, at-Tirmidhi and Ibn Hibban).

-This in-depth study describes the various categories of haya, provides examples of those who exemplified it and warns of the consequences for those who reject it.
+This in-depth study describes the various categories of haya, provides examples of those who exemplified it and warns of the consequences for those who neglect it.

 A distinguished scholar and psychiatrist from Egypt, Dr. Muhammad Ismail al-Muqaddim's resume in Islamic work speaks for itself.
 As the author of over twenty pioneering books in Arabic, the founder in 1977 of the Salafi Da'wah of Alexandria (Egypt) and a speaker who has delivered more than two thousand lectures (which are available online), his role in educating and reviving authentic Islamic thought has been profound.